fstarred/c64-playground/README.md

 ![screenshot](https://github.com/fstarred/c64-playground/blob/master/docs/gifs/nightly-city.gif?raw=true)

-#### Scrolling carousel text
+#### Scrolling text with carousel effect

-This effect was ripped from [DavesClassics C64 video 05 YouTube video](https://www.youtube.com/watch?v=JR9Ou-62cEY&t=708s).

-The carousel effect is done by rolling colors stored in ram and apply each rasterline.
+The carousel effect was ripped from [DavesClassics C64 video 05 YouTube video](https://www.youtube.com/watch?v=JR9Ou-62cEY&t=708s); it is made by rolling colors stored in ram and applying it for each rasterline.

-Snippet for rotating color:
+Snippet for rotating color bank:

 ```
 rotatecolours